Sonettoo/AeroGen/README.md

 ## 🎶 Model Training

-The following demonstrates the model training process under the DIOR-R dataset, firstly preparing the pytorch environment in [INSTALL](### Conda environment setup) and the training dataset in [DATASETS](datasets/README.md), then downloading the SD weights fine-tuned on remote sensing images to the ckpt folder at this [url](https://huggingface.co/Sonetto702/AeroGen) & put it to `./ckpt/`, and finally executing the following commands in sequence:
+The following demonstrates the model training process under the DIOR-R dataset, firstly preparing the pytorch environment and the training dataset in [DATASETS](datasets/README.md), then downloading the SD weights fine-tuned on remote sensing images to the ckpt folder at this [url](https://huggingface.co/Sonetto702/AeroGen) & put it to `./ckpt/`, and finally executing the following commands in sequence:

 ```bash
 conda activate aerogen